ng4567/data-structures-algos/README.md

 # Final Project
 For my final project ([link](backpropogation-from-scratch.ipynb)), I built an implementation of the backpropogation algorithm from scratch, and analyzed it's time and space complexity.

-Here is a YouTube video of me presenting the final project.I explain why backpropogation is needed to efficiently compute gradients of Deep Learning models, and walk through a code implementation of the algorithm.
+Here is a YouTube video of me presenting the final project.
+I explain why backpropogation is needed to efficiently compute gradients of Deep Learning models, and walk through a code implementation of the algorithm.
 I then analyze the time and space complexity (you must click on the picture):

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/jvjHaB1CUPo/0.jpg)](https://www.youtube.com/watch?v=jvjHaB1CUPo)